InputSense/Helios/README.md

 ## Scripts

 Scripts may be occassionally or regularly stopped and started throughout your session.
+An error in a script process will never affect a Controller process.
+Scripts will seamlessly hook in and out of the Controller processes.
 <br>
 <br>